KZhou1234/microblog_EC2_deployment/README.md

-# Kura Labs Cohort 5- Deployment Workload 3
+# CI/CD

 ---

-## Monitoring Application and Server Resources
+## Purpose

-Welcome to Deployment Workload 3!
-The past 2 Workloads have utilized AWS managed services to provision the infrastructure for our application.
-Let's start shifting to infrastucture built by us and take a deeper dive into what goes into deploying an application.
+The goal of this practice is to practice to use AWS EC2, GitHub, Jenkins, Promethus and Grafana to implement CI/CD.

-Be sure to document each step in the process and explain WHY each step is important to the pipeline.
+## System Diagram

-## Instructions
+## Steps

-1. Clone this repo to your GitHub account.
-IMPORTANT: Make sure that the repository name is "microblog_EC2_deployment"
+1. Clone this repo to the GitHub account.
+IMPORTANT: Make sure that the repository name is "microblog_EC2_deployment".
+GitHub is used for version control.
+Jenkins will get the latest version of cade from GitHub to deploy.

-2. Create an Ubuntu EC2 instance (t3.micro) named "Jenkins" and install Jenkins onto it (are you still doing this manually?).
-Be sure to configure the security group to allow for SSH and HTTP traffic in addition to the ports required for Jenkins and any other services needed (Security Groups can always be modified afterward)
+2. Install and run Jenkins on AWS EC2 allows full control over the environment.
+The security group for this instance should be configured to open port 22 to allow SSH traffic, port 443 for HTTP traffic and port 8080 for Jenkins.

 3. Configure the server by installing 'python3.9',  'python3.9-venv', 'python3-pip', and 'nginx'.
-(Hint: There are several ways to install a previous python version.
-One method was used in Workloads 1 and 2)
+By creating and ruuning an virtual environment, it can isolate dependencies and avoid conflics for projects.

-4. Clone your GH repository to the server, cd into the directory, create and activate a python virtual environment with:
+4. Clone the GH repository to the server, cd into the directory, create and activate a python virtual environment with:

 ```
 $python3.9 -m venv venv